symphonyoss/App-Integrations-Github/README.md

 _Note that this project depends on internal Symphony infrastructure (repository.symphony.com), and therefore it can only be built by Symphony LLC employees/partners._

 # GitHub WebHook Integration
-The GitHub Webhook Integration will allow you to receive notifications in Symphony whenever you make a code-push, pull request, comments on pull requests, issues, comments on issues, merges, and the latest deployment status.
+The GitHub Webhook Integration will allow you to receive notifications in Symphony for many of the important actions taken by you and others in your repositories, such as a push of new commits, the opening of a pull request, or the creation of a release.

 ## [Build Instructions](#build-instructions-for-the-java-developer)

 ## How it works
-As a GitHub admin of a repository you can configure a WebHook to post messages in a URL you generate in the GitHub WebHook Application available on Symphony Market and then you'll start receiving notifications for the supported events.
-As of the current version, one must configure the WebHook **Content Type** as *application/json* as shown below:
+As the GitHub admin of a repository, you can configure a WebHook to post messages to a URL you generate in the GitHub WebHook Application to start receiving notifications for the supported events.
+As of the current version, one must set the WebHook Content type to application/json, as shown below:

 ![Selecting content type](src/docs/sample/sample_webhook_content_type.png)